Keyboard shortcuts

 exec zsh -l # or: exec bash -l

-echo "$PATH" | tr ':' '\n' | grep plat # all paths should have the same PLAT prefix
+echo "$PATH" | tr ':' '\n' | grep plat # all entries should share the same PLAT prefix

 Brew zsh tab completion leaves remnant characters (Linux)